Explore

 AI summary

-'Mum and Dad' investors, or mortgaged multiple property owners, are returning to the New Zealand property market, with their purchase share rising to nearly 25%.
-This nationwide trend is led by smaller-scale investors expanding their portfolios.
+'Mum and Dad' investors are returning to the NZ property market, with their share of purchases rising from 21% to nearly 25% in the last 18 months, according to Cotality data.
+This nationwide trend is led by smaller-scale investors buying their first or second rental property.

 The data shows a clear return